Are you thinking about planning the best road trip ever?! Right now is a great time to plan a road trip!

-At Mesa Verde National Park, a World Heritage Site we learnt about the fascinating history and dwelling remains of the Ancestral Pueblo people and then headed to our final stop – Colorado Springs before completing our loop back to Denver.
+At Mesa Verde National Park, a World Heritage Site we learned about the fascinating history and dwelling remains of the Ancestral Pueblo people and then headed to our final stop – Colorado Springs before completing our loop back to Denver.

 At Colorado Springs you can visit Pikes Peak or the Garden of the Gods, home to crazy red sandstone rock formations that are as much as 300 million years old.
-All in all it was an incredible experience that is difficult to sum up in a few words.
+All in all, it was an incredible experience that is difficult, to sum up in a few words.